bravlioguzman/SecureworksDellCodingChallenge/README.md

 	``$python3 Transpose.py Words.txt``

-	The script will take any text file as an argument; therefore, if users want to run their own file, they only need to pass it as a parameter in the command line, like this:
+	The script will take any valid text file as an argument; therefore, if users want to run their own file, they only need to pass it as a parameter in the command line, like this:

 	``$python3 Transpose.py <your_own_text_file_name>.txt``